Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications

 \subsubsection{Analysis for Networks adopting Most Popular and Uniform Random Caching Policies}

 We first analyze the standard networks adopting two widely used reference caching policies, namely, the most-popular and uniform random caching policies.
-The most-popular caching policy let BSs to cache only the most popular datasets until the cache space is filled up.
-On the other hand, the uniform random caching policy selects datasets to cache uniformly at random.
-Clearly, they are two extremes, and thus are good schemes for comparisons.
+The most-popular caching policy let BSs only cache datasets relevant to the most popular tasks until the storage is full; the uniform random caching on the other hand let BSs cache datasets uniformly at random.
+Clearly, they are two extremes, and thus are good reference schemes.
 The outage probability results are provided below: